mihaTrajbaric/k8s/docs/sodalite.k8s.deployment_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Specify whether the Deployment or its key must be defined.</div>
+                        <div>Specify whether the ConfigMap or its key must be defined.</div>
                 </td>
             </tr>